Polyarthralgia (pain in more than four joints) | Medical Council of Canada

 Given a patient with joint pain, the candidate will

-1. determining, based on the history and physical examination, whether it is an articular problem and, if so, if it is inflammatory or mechanical;
+1. a history and physical examination to determine whether the problem is articular or nonarticular, and, if articular, whether it is inflammatory or mechanical,

-2. determining, based on the history and physical examination, whether there are other features that help make a more definitive diagnosis (e.g., rheumatoid nodules);
+2. a history and physical examination to identify other features to help make a more definitive diagnosis (e.g., rheumatoid nodules, tophi, psoriasis, onycholysis), and

-1. appropriate laboratory investigations and other tests (e.g., radiology, erythrocyte sedimentation rate, anti-CCP [anti-cyclic citrullinated peptide]);
+1. appropriate laboratory tests and other tests (e.g., radiology, erythrocyte sedimentation rate [ESR], antinuclear antibodies [ANA]);

 3. construct an effective management plan, including

-3. appropriate referral for more specialized care (e.g., rheumatology, physiotherapy), if indicated;
+3. appropriate referral for more specialized care (e.g., rheumatology, physiotherapy) if indicated, and

 4. counselling regarding appropriate return to activities.